dojot/docs/source/concepts.rst

 dojot *Certificate Authority*, that is, it is also necessary to install the root certificate of the dojot platform.

-The certificate is requested by the administrator of the tentant to which the devices are registered.
+The certificate is requested by the administrator of the tenant to which the devices are registered.
 Once the administrator follows the necessary steps to obtain the certificate, (s)he will have to install the issued certificate and the root certificate of the dojot on the device.
 It is important to emphasize